 The General Assembly is a significant annual event in the Church of Scotland calendar.
 Throughout the week, commissioners to the General Assembly examine its work and laws and make decisions that affect the future of the Church.

 Due to COVID-19, the 2020 General Assembly was regrettably cancelled.
-However, an alternative plan to install the new Moderator and allow the Church to proceed with important work has been agreed.
+However, an alternative plan to install the new Moderator and allow the Church to proceed with important work was agreed.
 More information can be found on our General Assembly 2020 page.

 Matters which would normally be decided by the General Assembly, and which cannot wait until 2021, are now being considered by a Commission of Assembly.
 The outcome of those deliberations will be announced in due course.

-The installation of the new Moderator will be held at 11am on Saturday 16 May in the Assembly Hall and will be livestreamed on the Church of Scotland website.
-The installation will conform to the Scottish Government’s social distancing and infection control guidelines and only essential personnel will be in the hall, keeping a safe distance from one another at all times.
-The event was live streamed on our website and a video will be available on our General Assembly 2020 page.
+The installation of the new Moderator was held at 11am on Saturday 16 May in the Assembly Hall and livestreamed on the Church of Scotland website.
+You can view the event on our General Assembly 2020 page.

-An online Heart and Soul celebration— produced by the Heart and Soul project team in compliance with the guidelines— will also be streamed live on the Church of Scotland website starting at 2pm on Sunday 17 May.
-The video will be available on our General Assembly 2020 page afterwards.
+An online Heart and Soul celebration— produced by the Heart and Soul project team in compliance with the guidelines— was also streamed live on the Church of Scotland website starting at 2pm on Sunday 17 May.
+The video is now available on our General Assembly 2020 page.

 If the health crisis passes and government guidelines permit, the 2021 General Assembly will be held in the General Assembly Hall on the Mound in Edinburgh.
 It will open on Saturday 22 May and will close on Friday 28 May.
 The public gallery will be open for anyone who wishes to watch the Assembly.